Azure/azure-kusto-microhack/README.md

 **Expected Learning Outcomes:**
 - Write simple queries using Kusto Query Language
-- Create update policies to transform the data at ingestion
+- Create an update policy to transform the data at ingestion time

 ##### Task 1: Explore the data